 8 Assessment for learning

 8.1 We assess the children’s work in art and design while observing them working during lessons.
 Teachers record the progress made by children against the learning objectives for their lessons.
-At the end of a unit of work we make a judgement against the National Curriculum levels of attainment.
-The teacher assesses the level that each child has reached, and then uses this information to plan future work.
+At the end of a unit of work we make a judgement against the National Curriculum the teacher then uses this information to plan future work.
 This also enables the teacher to make an annual assessment of progress for each child, as part of the child’s annual report to parents.
 We pass this information on to the next teacher at the end of each year.

 8.2 Children are encouraged to assess and evaluate both their own work and that of other pupils.
 This helps them to appreciate how they can improve their performance, and what their targets should be for the future.